gerardggf/carousel_package/README.md

 ## Usage

-an example of the application can be found in the `/example` folder.
+An example of the application can be found in the `/example` folder.

 ```dart
 class HomePage extends StatelessWidget {